 Disadvantages of an Industrial and Provident Society:

-- Lack of privacy – in common with the company structure, the IPS is subject to public scrutiny as annual returns are made to the Registrar.
+- Lack of privacy – in common with the company structure, the IPS is subject to public scrutiny as annual returns are made to the FCA.

 The Community Interest Company (CIC) was introduced in 2007 as a new corporate structure for non-charitable social economy enterprises that want to use their profits and assets for the public good.
 The CIC may be a company limited by guarantee, a private company limited by shares or a public limited company limited by shares and is subject to company legislation.